 As a reminder, the suit of cups is driven by feminine energy and channels the power of emotions and feelings in every shape and form.
 Scholars and academics have connected the suit of cups to the classical element of water, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Queen of Cups
+Minor Arcana: Positive elements of Queen of Cups

 The Queen of Cups in the Rider Waite Smith tarot deck is an adult woman with fair hair and a crown sitting on an elaborate throne and holding an extremely detailed chalice in both hands.
 Her throne seems to be located on a small island, next to the shore, and there is water all around her.